mvr/silk/README.md

  - dead with 5 live neighbours;
  - dead with 6 live neighbours;

 which are abbreviated to d0, d1, d2, l2, l3, d4, d5, and d6.

-We
-follow the design of Barrister by having a Boolean variable per cell for each of these 8 types, specifying whether or not we know that the cell is definitely not of that type.
+However, in any node of the search tree we only have partial information about $`S`$.
+We follow the design of Barrister by having a Boolean variable per cell for each of these 8 types, specifying whether or not we know that the cell is definitely not of that type.
 These are packed into bitplanes, allowing logical operations to be performed in parallel at every location in the plane using bitwise instructions.

 As the background is a $`64 \times 64`$ torus, those eight bitplanes together occupy 4096 bytes.
 We need another 128 bytes to store the